yaml/www.yaml.com/src/resources.md

 ## YAML Community

-The YAML community hangs out on IRC (irc.freenode.net).
+The YAML community hangs out on IRC (irc.libera.chat).
 There are a few different channels:

 * `#yaml` - Get help or discuss YAML ideas